pi-apps/pi-ruby/README.md

 ### `complete_payment`

-This method completes the payment status in the Pi server.
+This method completes the payment in the Pi server.

 - Required parameter: `payment_id, txid`
 - Return value: `a payment object`